nsrr/nsrr-cloud/README.md

 `nsrr_cloud --help`

-To list the version of the nsrr-cloud library,
+To list the version of the nsrr_cloud library,

 `nsrr_cloud -v`